Arsalan-zafar/Arsalan-zafar.github.io/_posts/2019-02-17-ELBO-End-to-End-Compression-Equivalence.md

 At the heart of modern compression lies a trade-off between two competing objectives: how much information we need to transmit (rate) and how accurately we can reconstruct the original data (distortion).
 Traditional compression methods approached this through carefully engineered codecs.
 However, Ballé's insight was that this rate-distortion optimization is mathematically equivalent to maximizing the Evidence Lower BOund in variational inference.

-This equivalence is not merely conceptual—it's a precise mathematical relationship that allows us to directly apply variational inference techniques to compression problems.
 The implications are profound: every advancement in variational methods can potentially improve compression performance, and every insight from compression can inform variational inference.

 # Mathematical framework: The compression objective